litmuschaos/litmus-docs/website/docs/user-guides/chaoscenter-oauth-dex-installation.md

 ## Deploy Dex OIDC provider

-In order to enable OAuth2 and to be able to login via Google and GitHub, litmus uses [Dex OIDC](https://dexidp.io/)
+In order to enable OAuth2 and to be able to login via Google and GitHub, litmus uses [Dex OIDC](https://dexidp.io/).

-Make sure you have your Google and GitHub Client credentials ready, if you do not have them, you can generate one yourself
+Make sure you have your Google and GitHub client credentials ready.
+If you do not have them, you can generate one yourself:

 - [Guide to generating Google Oauth Client Credentials](https://support.google.com/cloud/answer/6158849?hl=en#zippy=)
 - [Guide to generating GitHub OAuth Client Credentials](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app)